Gujarati script: Non-vowel diacritics

-Digits
+Numerals

 Conjuncts

-As mentioned, successive consonants lacking a vowel in between them may physically join together as a 'conjunct'.
+As mentioned, successive consonants lacking a vowel in between them may physically join as a 'conjunct'.
 The government of these clusters ranges from widely to narrowly applicable rules, with special exceptions within.
 While standardized for the most part, there are certain variations in clustering, of which the Unicode used on this page is just one scheme.
 The rules: